↓

 A talk radio host called me for some show prep.
 He had a guest coming on who planned on making the claim that in 2010 guns killed more children under age five than cops.
 She was right, but wrong at the same time.
 Indeed, in the year 2010, more Americans under age five died from bullets than police did.
 But this scary statistic was designed to scare, not to illuminate.
 When you look at two issues, the perspective gets very clear very quickly.
 Population Murdered Accidental Children (CDC) 54 25 Police (Officer Down) 59 2 Children (% pop) 0.0003% 0.0001% Police (% pop) 0.0131% 0.0004% Difference % pop 49:1 4:1 Foremost, there are a lot more kids than cops.
 In 2010, we had about 44 times as many crumb crushers than active duty officers (U.S. Census Bureau and the FBI Crime in the United States tally for 2009).
 Comparing these … Continue reading →

-Posted in Children and Guns, Propganda | Tagged accidents, deaths, guns, homicides, police, preschoolers | Leave a reply
+Posted in Children and Guns, Propaganda | Tagged accidents, deaths, guns, homicides, police, preschoolers | Leave a reply

 Suicides and Propaganda

-Gun Facts Posted on 2015/02/21 by Guy Smith2022/05/07
+Gun Facts Posted on 2015/02/21 by Editorial Team2023/05/10

 Homicides and suicides - time series

 It is no secret that when a member of the gun control industry speaks of “gun deaths” they are purposefully including suicides by gun.
 By not disclosing that suicides are about 65% of all guns deaths, they create dread in the public by making “gun deaths” appear to be a growing menace.
 But this got me to wondering if there is a hidden agenda to them broadcasting this canard more frequently.
 There is.
 Because over the last seven years of records, more people have been killing themselves.
 Since in the U.S. guns are a preferred means of suicide (where as in Canada poison is more popular), any upward change in suicide rates makes it look like guns are a growing problem.
 Firearm homicides have remained rather static in recent years, as the chart shows.
 However, suicides started rising sharply along with the Great Recession.
-This is a common occurrence — hard times cause some people to escape their … Continue reading →
+This is a common occurrence — hard times cause some people … Continue reading →

-Posted in Availability of Guns, Propganda | Tagged firearm, homicides, suicides | Leave a reply
+Posted in Availability of Guns, Propaganda | Tagged firearm, homicides, suicides | Leave a reply

 Big City Bang-Bang

-Gun Facts Posted on 2014/10/27 by Guy Smith2022/05/06
+Gun Facts Posted on 2014/10/27 by Guy Smith2023/05/10

 America's top 20 cities for homicides

 It is no secret that most gun violence occurs in America’s big cities (in part because big city mayors, who don’t give a damn about the poor, who are most affected by violent crime).
 What is interesting though is how bad these places are and how disproportionately they contribute to American gun homicides.
 It is, after all, the big cities where street gangs thrive and to where criminal devolve.
 Here are the mind numbing numbers: America’s homicide rate is 4.7 The top 20 most deadly big cities 7% of the nation’s population 21% of their homicides Thus, making 20 cities disappear would lower the lower the national homicide rate to 4.0, or 15%.
 So can we send these cities to Syria?
-Detroit Baltimore Philadelphia Memphis Chicago Milwaukee Oklahoma Washington Dallas Indianapolis Jacksonville Fresno Nashville-Davidson Houston Louisville Boston San Francisco Phoenix Tucson Los Angeles UPDATE 2017-08-03: Having finally found the time … Continue reading →
+Detroit Baltimore Philadelphia Memphis Chicago Milwaukee Oklahoma Washington Dallas Indianapolis Jacksonville Fresno Nashville-Davidson Houston Louisville Boston San Francisco Phoenix Tucson Los Angeles UPDATE 2017-08-03: Having finally found the … Continue reading →

 Posted in Uncategorized | Tagged cities, gangs, guns, homicides | Leave a reply